smartcontractkit/chainlink-testing-framework/grafana-alertcheck/docs/advanced.md

 ## The check budget

-The gate records one observation of every rule up front and checks the schedule against those **measured** latencies (payload sizes vary ~230× across rules, so a fixed estimate is meaningless).
+The gate records one observation of every rule up front and checks the schedule against those **measured** latencies (payload sizes varied ~230× across existing rules, so a fixed estimate would be meaningless).
 It errors at start — before waiting — if any of three conditions hold:

 - **Utilization** — total request rate exceeds `--concurrency`.
 - **Per-rule** — one rule's request can't fit its own cadence.